Beavers to be reintroduced in the South Downs

 Having once been widespread around the British Isles, beavers became extinct in the UK in the 16th century.
 Small populations have been re-established by UK conservationists in recent years.
 Now these fascinating mammals are being given a whole new start in a healthy environment.

-Through this pioneering trial it is hoped that beavers can once more become an important and integral part of the ecological process at Valewood, contributing to the health and richness of the wildlife here and also giving future generations the chance to get to know these special residents.
+Through this pioneering trial it is hoped that beavers can once more become an important and integral part of the ecological process here, contributing to the health and richness of the wildlife here and also giving future generations the chance to get to know these special residents.
 This work is part of the Trust’s strategy to restore a healthier natural environment and improve 25% of our land for wildlife by 2025.

 " Beavers are nature’s water engineers and create remarkable wetland habitats that benefit a host of species."

-“The beavers will live along the stream at Valewood and gradually create little ponds, dams and rivulets.
+“The beavers will live along the stream and gradually create little ponds, dams and rivulets.
 They will make a habitat that is perfect for them and for many birds, amphibians and invertebrates - vibrant and alive with dappled light under coppiced trees.
 We will be monitoring the programme every step of the way with our research partners."

 " As a conservation charity it’s vital that we lead by example in helping to protect the environment and champion sustainable practices."

 Jane Cecil, General Manager for the South Downs said: “As a conservation charity it’s vital that we lead by example in helping to protect the environment and champion sustainable practices.
 Our roots are in the South Downs – the National Trust’s co-founder Robert Hunter lived close by.
 These precious places in the South Downs have been entrusted to us and we want to do the very best for them and their wildlife.”